This post contains affiliate links (paid links).

 I love serving these stuffed mushrooms alongside my bacon-wrapped dates and whipped feta bruschetta for a hearty appetizer spread.

-- Whole mushrooms (white, cremini, or baby bellas)
+- Whole mushrooms - Choose from white, cremini, or baby bella mushrooms

 Heat oven to 350.